Farmingdale State police officer Beth Malenovsky files gender discrimination lawsuit against college, documents show

 The gender discrimination lawsuit filed by Farmingdale State Police officer Beth Malenovsky on Jan.
 23 in the Eastern District of New York said she was subjected to harassment and gender discrimination by supervisors and colleagues for years.
 The false allegations of child abuse or mistreatment are part of a wider campaign waged by the school against Malenovsky in retaliation for complaining about discrimination, the lawsuit said.

-"The most disturbing part of this story is the lengths they would go to for making a complaint of discrimination," said Rick Ostrove, Malenovsky’s attorney.
+"The most disturbing part of this story is the lengths they would go to retaliate against her for making a complaint of discrimination," said Rick Ostrove, Malenovsky’s attorney.
 "Putting her family at risk is as outrageous as it can get," Ostrove added.

 Farmingdale State spokeswoman Chris Maio declined to comment, saying the school cannot discuss pending litigation.
 Farmingdale State Police Chief Daniel Daugherty, who is named as a defendant in the complaint, did not return a request for comment.